chenchenzi/chenzixu/content/resources/3asr/sr3.md

 ```

-If we want to convert the tabular format of time-aligned phones into Praat TextGrid format, we can the following Python script.
+If we want to convert the tabular format of time-aligned phones into Praat TextGrid format, we can the following Python script `tsv2praat.py`.

 ```python
 #  tsv2praat.py